PINTO0309/onnx2tf/README.md

         Signature is added to the output for serving or for conversion to other model formats.
 However, this can significantly reduce the speed of model conversion and significant increase the size of the model.

+    not_use_onnxsim: Optional[bool]
+        No optimization by onnx-simplifier is performed.
+        If this option is used, the probability of a conversion error is very high.

     batch_size: Optional[int]
         Fixes the dynamic batch size to the specified numeric batch size.